dylan-foundry/dylanfoundry.org/content/2014-08-saying-good-bye-harp.rst

     an infinite set of registers, and the register colouring happened as part of this templating processing.

-Some additional details about the early design of HARP is available in `Techniques for Dynamic Software Migration`_ from 1988.
+Some additional details about the early design of HARP are available in `Techniques for Dynamic Software Migration`_ from 1988.
 Other early sources of information about it, written by Hunter and Knightbridge, appear to be lost to the sands of time.